priyaa98/PM-Bioinformatics/wes-pipeline/README.md

 # Whole Exome Sequencing (WES) Pipeline

-This folder contains a **complete** whole exome sequencing (WES) pipeline for human variant discovery, annotation, and filtering.
+This folder contains a **skeleton** whole exome sequencing (WES) pipeline for human variant discovery, annotation, and filtering.
 It is intended to be run **with your own sequencing data** and the appropriate reference and annotation resources.

 ## Overview